-17. Plan for a Retirement Job
+19. Plan for a Retirement Job

 For many early retirees, retirement isn’t really about never working again.
 It is about having time and freedom to pursue hobbies, start a business, or travel.

-Be up front that you are in the market for part-time or flexible work.
+In your talks with potential employers, make it clear exactly what you are after.
+Be upfront that you are in the market for part-time or flexible work.
 While you might have concerns that this level of honesty will harm your chances of getting hired, it can actually help you.

+Employers may be reassured that you’re not just looking for a job to hold you over until something better comes along.
 They may also like the idea of getting someone with your experience at a lower rate since you’ll be working fewer hours.

-18. Retire Early . . .
+20. Retire Early . . .
 But Only Temporarily

 For a long time, the “norm” was working for 40+ years, then taking the time to enjoy yourself.
 But with more people working well into retirement age, why not find a way to inject bursts of freedom and fun into your career path?

-Meaning the time off may be paid or unpaid, but the employee will have a job to return to.
+Consider taking a sabbatical or a career break for a few months or a year.
+Some companies provide formal sabbatical programs for employees, meaning the time off may be paid or unpaid, but the employee will have a job to return to.
 Other employers don’t offer formal sabbatical programs.

 You may be able to request an unpaid leave of absence to travel or just try out the work-free world for a while.

+Pick a date and duration for your break.
+Don’t just think about “someday.”
+Make it concrete.
 Then start planning your finances: paying off debt, reducing expenses, and planning for covering expenses while you’re on your break.

 Next, figure out what you want to do with this time.
 Do you want to travel, volunteer, try a new career, write a novel, or work on projects around the house that you started but never had time to finish?